yukilite/tp/docs/team/andy-aw-why.md

   **A**: The age supplied might not be in the correct format (eg age given is a negative number or as a string).

-### Back to top &#x2191;

-- My contribution are mostly fixes in typos and aesthetics (such as adding a ```back to top``` link).
-This is because the user guide for HAMS is actually my DUKE ip's user guide only slightly modified to fit HAMS.
-In a sense , I technically created the user guide while my teammates modified it to fit HAMS.
+> My contribution are mostly fixes in typos and aesthetics (such as adding a ```back to top``` link).
+This is because
+> the user guide for HAMS is actually my DUKE ip's user guide only slightly modified to fit HAMS.
+In a sense
+> I technically created the user guide while my teammates modified it to fit HAMS.

 ### Contributions to the Developer Guide
 ```